-The ASWU stage is available to any student organization who requests it by completing an online scheduling request on the Scheduling website.
+The ASWU stage is available to any student organization who requests it by completing an online scheduling request.
 Setup of the stage is coordinated by the Facilities Support department.
 In some cases there will be an additional fee to setup the stage.
-Contact Jeff Bolt 503-370-6549 for more information.

 3. How do I rent outdoor tables, chairs, or linens?

-Please contact Jeff Bolt at Event Support 503-370-6549 for help with tables and chairs for your event.
 The University has a limited supply of folding tables and chairs for outdoor use.
 These are provided free on a first-come, first-serve basis.
+They may be requested at the time of reservation via the EMS.
 Linens can be rented from Bon Appétit.
 Call 503-370-6711 for details.